Electromotive entrainment of charge and heat currents in graphene: Wave-induced currents in graphene Hall-bar devices

 \section{Wave-induced currents in graphene Hall-bar devices}

 We consider a two-dimensional electron system in a Hall-bar geometry, depicted schematically in Fig.~\ref{hall_bar2}, which is perturbed by a traveling wave of external electric potential $U(x- ct)$, with $c$ being the wave velocity.
 We assume that the system operates in the hydrodynamic regime, which can be realized within a range of temperatures and sample purities where the momentum relaxation length due to electron–impurity and electron–phonon scattering exceeds the relaxation length associated with momentum-conserving electron–electron collisions \cite{Gurzhi1968,Gao2010,Andreev2011}.
 The current interest in this transport regime has been stimulated by significant progress in the fabrication of high-mobility, low-density semiconductor heterostructures, as well as boron nitride–encapsulated graphene devices, which exhibit unconventional hydrodynamic effects; see Refs.~\cite{LucasFong2018,Levchenko2020,Narozhny2022} for recent reviews.
+The specific applicability conditions for the hydrodynamic limit of electron transport in monolayer and bilayer graphene devices were considered theoretically in Ref. \cite{Adam2018}.

 In graphene, the charge and entropy currents can be expressed in terms of the hydrodynamic velocity $\bm{u}$, electromotive force (EMF) $\bm{\mathcal{E}}$, and temperature gradients as follows

 Here $n$ and $s$ are, respectively, particle and entropy densities, while $\sigma$ and $\kappa$ are the intrinsic electrical the thermal conductivities of the electron liquid.
 Finally, $\gamma$ denotes the thermoelectric coefficient of the electron liquid.
 Near charge neutrality, where $n \ll s$, this coefficient is small and will be neglected in the analysis below.